Menopause can be a challenging time for many women

 Hypnotherapy can help during menopause

-Clinical hypnosis can effectively reduce hot flashes and associated symptoms among postmenopausal women as much as 80 per cent, and the findings also showed participants experienced an improved quality of life and lessened anxiety and depression, according to a new study conducted by researchers at Baylor University's Mind-Body Medicine Research Laboratory.
+Clinical hypnosis can effectively reduce hot flashes and associated symptoms among postmenopausal women as much as 80 per cent, and the findings also showed participants experienced an improved quality of life and lessened anxiety and depression, according to a new study conducted by researchers.

 Hypnosis relaxes and calms women, allowing their subconscious mind to accept positive suggestions for their well-being.
 This experience helps them reflect calmly and positively to heal those parts that have experienced the discomfort of menopause, the dispersing feelings of anxiety and stress, mood swings, hot flushes along with night sweats and panic attacks.
 Hypnotherapy helps women regain their confidence, enthusiasm and motivation in their daily life.